-9. Is this policy a threat to the tenure system?
+13. Is this policy a threat to the tenure system or to the tenure of individual faculty members?

 No, if anything it offers a protection to the tenure system by ensuring and documenting that tenured faculty perform their duties at or beyond the level expected of them.
 This will show that very few of us are "dead wood."
-Nor is it meant as a threat of suspension, for which there is a separate policy that covers different issues.
+In addition, it will also show that faculty can monitor their own performance and do not need outsiders to do so.
+The setting of performance standards and the review of faculty in terms of those standards should remain in the hands of the faculty.